-- Insurance: Health insurance and life insurance will be retained. - Sick Leave: Employee will be assessed 1/3 sick leave day for every day absent against his/her accrued sick leave (whereas 2/3 sick leave day will be reimbursed by the Compensation Board) and sick leave would continue to accrue. - Vacation Leave: will continue to accrue. - Retirement: contribution would be made only on funds received from the College (approximately 1/3 of a day).
+- Insurance: Health insurance and life insurance will be retained. - Sick Leave: Employee will be assessed 1/3 sick leave day for every day absent against his/her accrued sick leave (whereas 2/3 sick leave day will be reimbursed by the Compensation Board), and sick leave would continue to accrue. - Vacation Leave: will continue to accrue. - Retirement: contribution would be made only on funds received from the College (approximately 1/3 of a day).
 Workers' Compensation does not contribute to retirement.

-- Tax purposes: College moneys received are taxable whereas eimbursement received from Workers' Compensation is not.
+Tax purposes: College moneys received are taxable whereas reim bursement re eceived from m Worker s' Comper rsatio on is not.
 Signature: Date: